 Media and Power in Latin America: From Quipus to Twitter|

 Structured in part as a lab, the class will be organized around producing a physical and digital exhibition of Latin American media materials available in Wesleyan's collections, to be displayed for the broader university community and beyond.
-We will produce this exhibition over the course of the semester, integrating individual research projects into our broader collective project that will be conducted as a collaborative/team effort.
+We will produce this exhibition over the course of the semester, integrating individual research projects into our broader collective project which will be conducted as a collaborative/team effort.
 Along the way we will experiment with hands-on activities that might include making quill pens, setting type, and operating a printing press, take field trips to examine rare media materials first hand, and learn from on-campus experts as we develop our public exhibition.

 ||Gen Ed Area Dept: